Elsa Triolet: Biography

 Ella soon became associated with the Russian Futurists via Lilya, who was in 1912 married to the art critic Osip Brik; she befriended people of their circle, including Roman Jakobson, then a zaum poet, who became her lifelong friend.
 Elsa enjoyed poetry, and in 1911 befriended and fell in love with the aspiring futurist poet and graphic artist Vladimir Mayakovsky.
 When she invited him home, the poet fell madly in love with her sister, marking the start of a series of artistic collaborations involving the two that lasted until the poet's death.
 Ella was the first to translate Mayakovsky's poetry (as well as volumes of other Russian-language poetry) to French.

 In 1918, at the outset of the Russian Civil War, Ella married the French cavalry officer André Triolet, and emigrated to France, where she changed her name to Elsa, but for years admitted in her letters to Lilya to being heartbroken.
 She later divorced Triolet.

 In the early 1920s, Elsa described her visit to Tahiti in her letters to Victor Shklovsky, who subsequently showed them to Maxim Gorky.
 Gorky suggested that the author should consider a literary career.
 The 1925 book In Tahiti, written in Russian and published in Leningrad, was based on these letters.
 She published two further novels in Russian, Wild Strawberry (1926) and Camouflage (1928), both published in Moscow.

 In 1928 Elsa met French writer Louis Aragon.
 They stayed together for 42 years and married in 1939.
 She influenced Aragon to join the French Communist Party.
 Triolet and Aragon fought in the French Resistance.

 In 1944 Triolet was the first woman to be awarded the Prix Goncourt for her novel Le premier accroc coûte deux cents francs.

-She died, aged 73, in Moulin de Villeneuve, Saint-Arnoult-en-Yvelines, France of a heart attack.
+She died, aged 73, at the Moulin de Villeneuve, Saint-Arnoult-en-Yvelines, France, of a heart attack.

 In 2010, La Poste, the French post office, issued three stamps honoring Triolet.